AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-setup-cannot-edit-cost-per-hour.md

 ---
-title: "Setup: Cannot edit Job Role Cost/Hour or Billing/Hour"
+title: 'Setup: Cannot edit Job Role Cost/Hour or Billing/Hour'
-description: "When a user is editing a Job Role and attempts to edit the Cost/Hour or Billing/Hour fields, the fields are blank, and the user cannot edit them."
+description: When a user is editing a Job Role and attempts to edit the Cost/Hour or Billing/Hour fields, the fields are blank, and the user cannot edit them.
 hidefromtoc: yes
 feature: System Setup and Administration
+exl-id: 5179e926-bf22-42a8-b3e8-f11e2b34e036
 ---
 # Setup: Cannot edit Job Role Cost/Hour or Billing/Hour